rcd-dpeng/skillBuildingSheet5/PiKivyProjects/Enhancements/AutostartProject.md

 # Creating a Startup Script on a Raspberry Pi

 When creating a UI using a Raspberry Pi and a Slush Engine, it is desirable for your UI script to run as soon as the Raspberry Pi loads the display.
 Note that there are **very many** ways of accomplishing this, so the steps listed below may differ from some online guides.
-These steps were tested on Raspbian Stretch Lite with the RPD desktop environment installed.

 # Steps: